Struggling To Ask For Mental Health Help: How To Tell Your Parents You Have Anxiety

 Getty

-How to tell a parent or loved one that you have anxiety
+How to tell your parents you have anxiety

 If you’ve decided you want to speak to a parent or any person in your life about your anxious thoughts and feelings, you may be wondering how to begin that conversation.
 It can be challenging to open up a conversation around mental health, especially if it’s not commonly discussed in your household.
 However, doing so may feel like a big relief, and result in a deeper connection and a strong sense of support.